eosnewmedia/TransformerBundle/README.md

             'min' => (int),
             'max' => (int)
           ),
-          'methodClass' => (string) If 'type' is 'method', Description under "Own Validation Methods" 'methodClassParameter' => (array) If 'type' is 'method', Description under "Own Validation Methods" 'method' => (string) // If 'type' is 'method', Description under "Own Validation Methods" 'returnClass' => '{NAMESPACE\CLASS_NAME}' // If 'type' is 'object' or 'collection', Description under "Child Objects" or "Collections"
+          'returnClass' => '{NAMESPACE\CLASS_NAME}' // If 'type' is 'object' or 'collection', Description under "Child Objects" or "Collections"
         )
       )

 #### Key
-The key for each Parameter must be exactly called the same as the property of the object you want to get.
+The key for each Parameter must be exactly named the same as the property of the object you want to get.

 #### Child Objects
 If your object should contain sub-objects, you can write a configuration array for your sub-objects too.
 This array should be the value of your 'children'-key.

-You also have to set the 'type'-key of your configuration to 'object'
+You also have to set the 'type'-key of your configuration to 'object' or 'collection' (if an array of these objects is expected)

 If you are using a complex structure with children, you must define a return class.
 The return class is the class of the object, which is build from the children elements.